MicrosoftDocs/dataexplorer-docs/data-explorer/data-factory-integration.md

 ## Select between Copy and Azure Data Explorer Command activities when copy data

-This section will assist you in selecting the correct activity for your data copying needs.
+This section assists you in selecting the correct activity for your data copying needs.

 When copying data from or to Azure Data Explorer, there are two available options in Azure Data Factory:
 * Copy activity.